Hormone Pellet Therapy

 Benefits of Hormone Pellet Therapy

-- Fewer side effects — Pellet therapy bypasses the liver, sending hormones directly into the bloodstream, and avoiding certain side effects of oral medications.
+- Minimal Side Effects — Pellet therapy sends hormones into the bloodstream, avoiding certain side effects of oral medications

 Conditions TreatedHormone pellet therapy can be used to treat many of the conditions that bioidentical hormone replacement therapy addresses.